cmfunderburk/vmt-dev/docs/CURRENT/COMPLETE_MONEY_REMOVAL_PLAN.md

 **Overall Progress**: 100% complete.
 Core simulation engine is 100% clean.
 Tests fixed and passing.
 Documentation updated.

 ### What's Complete (Core Engine ✅)
-- ✅ **Phases 1-7**: All core data structures, utility system, quote system, protocols, and systems are 100% money-free
+- ✅ **Phases 1-9**: All core data structures, utility system, quote system, protocols, systems, telemetry, and UI are 100% money-free
+- ✅ **Phase 10**: All documentation updated
+- ✅ **Phase 11**: All tests fixed and passing
 - ✅ **Phase 12**: All scenario YAML files are clean
 - ✅ No `mu_money()` or `u_total()` functions exist anywhere
 - ✅ Agents only have A and B inventory
 - ✅ Only barter (A↔B) trading works
-- ✅ Simulation initialization and execution are clean
+- ✅ Telemetry database schema is clean (no money columns)

 ### Completed Cleanup ✅